bananadroid-devices/official_devices/gapps/G.md

+8 MAY 2023

-Initial Release For 10.or G
+- Initial OTA release for 10.or G
+- kernel 4.9.335-perf (fixed internal error popup on every boot)